Plastic bottle: Neck and thread

+The neck of a plastic bottle is the funnel through which liquid is added and removed.
+It normally features a standardized thread for screwing a screw cap on.

+PCO 1881

+The 28 mm PET bottle neck finish used in almost all PET beverage bottles worldwide is standardized as PCO 1881 (where "PCO" stands for Plastic Closure Only) It was established as a voluntary guideline standard by the International Society of Beverage Technologists (ISBT), following industry collaborative design efforts initiated in 2007 and finalized in 2009.
+The PCO 1881 finish was engineered as a lightweight, short-neck successor to the older, taller PCO 1810 standard.

+The total finish height is 17 mm, with a functional neck height of 13.5 mm.
+The plastic neck finish weight is 3.8 g.
+The finish utilizes interrupted threads that serve as vent slots.
+These allow carbon dioxide gas in the bottle to safely depressurize before the cap completely disengages during unscrewing.
+It features a relatively short thread engagement (about 1.5 to 1.75 turns).

+While primarily designed for pressurized carbonated soft drink (CSD) and sparkling beverage containers, the PCO 1881 standard has also been adopted across still water and juice production lines to unify packaging machinery and supply chain requirements.

 Concerns

 There is ongoing concern as to the use of plastics in consumer food packaging solutions, environmental impact of the disposal of these products, as well as concerns regarding consumer safety.
 Karin Michaels, Associate Professor at Harvard Medical School, suggests that toxins leaching from plastics might be related to disorders in humans such as endocrine disruption.
 Aluminum and cyanide were found as trace elements in the examined samples, which are considered to be toxic elements according to the American FDA.
 In the United States, plastic water bottles are regulated by the FDA, which also inspects and samples bottled water plants periodically.
 Plastic water bottle plants hold a low priority for inspection due to a continuously good safety record.
 In the past, the FDA maintained that there was a lack of human data showing plastics pose health problems.
 However, in January 2010, the FDA reversed its opinion saying they now have concerns about health risks.

 It is a common misconception that drinking from plastic water bottles increases cancer risk; there is no such risk.